By Jacob Casha

 In 1995, she became the youngest ever Women’s British Open champion at just 20.
 Within a year she had secured her LPGA Tour card and in 1996, in only her second start on America’s top women’s tour, she won the HealthSouth Inaugural in a sudden‑death playoff.
 She captured four titles that rookie season, becoming the first woman ever to earn over US $1 million in a single LPGA season, walking away with Rookie of the Year honours.

-Despite this rapid global success far, far from home, the Burdekin parts of her was still recognisable from a mile away.
-The same girl who was pipping some of the world's best golfers to trophies was still walking barefoot into Subway’s in Orlando, copping stares as she pointed her ingredients out through the display glass.
-She had also retained her sharp, country wit—wit that she admitted didn’t always translate across the Pacific.
+Despite this rapid global success far, far from home, the Burdekin parts of her still shone through.
+The same girl who was pipping some of the world's best golfers to trophies was walking barefoot into Subway’s in Orlando, copping stares as she pointed her ingredients out through the display glass.
+She had also retained her sharp country wit—wit that she admitted didn’t always translate across the Pacific.

 Karrie was used to being misunderstood.
 Except, this time, all the quirks of this quiet little Burdekin girl were now on show for the world—which, she recalls, didn’t always serve her well.